 1. The definition of “Material Adverse Change” contained in Annex A, Paragraph 13(m)(i) to the Credit Support Annex to the Master Agreement is hereby deleted and replaced with the following:

-“Material Adverse Change” means (a) with respect to Party A, its Credit Support Provider’s Credit Rating is rated below “BBB-” by S&P or “Baa3” from Moody’s, or its Credit Support Provider shall fail to have a Credit Rating from both S&P and Moody’s; or (b) with respect to Party B, its Credit Support Provider’s Credit Rating is rated below “BBB-” from S&P or its Credit Support Provider shall fail to have a Credit Rating from S&P.”
+“Material Adverse Change” means (a) with respect to Party A, its Credit Support Provider’s Credit Rating is rated below “BBB-” by S&P or “Baa3” from Moody’s, or its Credit Support Provider shall fail to have a Credit Rating from both S&P and Moody’s; or (b) with respect to Party B, its Credit Support Provider’s Credit Rating is rated below “BBB-” from S&P or “Baa3” from Moody’s or its Credit Support Provider shall fail to have a Credit Rating from S&P and Moody’s.”

 2. Except as amended hereby, all other terms and conditions of the Master Agreement shall remain the same and in full force and effect.